 /etc directory contains many files that contains various information about the distribution.
 Each distribution has their own set of files, which display this information.

-uname (stands for unix name) is an utility that prints the system information like kernel name, version and other details about the system and the operating system running on it.
+uname (refers to the UNIX name) is an application that prints system information such as the host name, Linux kernel version and other details of the operating system on which it is running.

 This file specifies the version of the Linux kernel, the version of gcc used to compile the kernel, and the time of kernel compilation.
 It also contains the kernel compiler’s user name (in parentheses).